VulcanJS/Vulcan/README.md

 ## Routes

+### Customizing Routes

-Here's how you can add routes to your app (using React Router):
+Here's how you can add child routes to your app (using React Router):

 ```js
 Telescope.routes.add({